regregex/OS126/README.md

 Patching the \*command table
 ----------------------------

-The space now made available makes it practical to add *star commands* to the built-in OS command set.
+The space now available makes it practical to add *star commands* to the built-in OS command set.
 New entries can be appended in place of the NUL terminator byte at `src/MOS38` line 283, currently located at address &DECE.

 Command table entries have the following form: